gamalmfalyii/Brier-Score-App/README.md

 # Brier Score App
-A lightweight prediction app usiong the brier score
+A lightweight prediction app using the brier score